wellscrosby/bevy-aqua/README.md

 or an open-ocean profile pose.
 Run the showcase with `--help` for grouped presentation, water, diagnostic, capture, and profiling flags.

+## AI disclosure

+This project was developed with assistance from AI coding agents.

 ## Attribution

 Aqua adapts established ocean-rendering techniques and includes attributed